Anteverted Uterus & Pregnancy – Is It Normal?

 Can You Get Pregnant With an Anteverted Uterus?

-Earlier it was believed that a woman with an anteverted uterus cannot get pregnant.
+It was believed that a woman with an anteverted uterus could not get pregnant.
 However, recent advancements suggest otherwise.
 The tilting of the uterus is nowhere related to a woman’s fertility.
 This is because the passage the sperm covers through the uterus and the further process of fertilization has no connection with the orientation of the uterus.

-An interesting fact that may leave you surprised is that when a woman with an anteverted uterus is pregnant, her baby bump becomes visible sooner than expected.
-It could be visible even before she completes her 12 weeks into a pregnancy.
+An interesting fact that may surprise you is that when a woman with an anteverted uterus is pregnant, her baby bump becomes visible sooner than expected.
+It could be visible even before she completes her 12 weeks into pregnancy.

 How Is an Anteverted Uterus Diagnosed?

 An anteverted uterus can be diagnosed using the following two methods:

-Pelvic Exam: This method is used by experienced doctors in which they touch and feel the uterus, the pelvic region, the ovaries, and the abdomen, to get an idea whether the uterus is tilted or not.
+Pelvic Exam: This method is used by experienced doctors to touch and feel the uterus, the pelvic region, the ovaries, and the abdomen, to get an idea of whether the uterus is tilted or not.
 Based on the doctor’s intuition, she may further ask the woman to go for an ultrasound.

-Ultrasound: This is a technological invention that involves using sound waves to create sonogram images of the abdomen on the screen.
-This way the doctor analyses the images on the screen to know whether the uterus is tilted or not.
+Ultrasound: This technological invention involves using sound waves to create sonogram images of the abdomen on the screen.
+This way, the doctor analyses the images on the screen to know whether the uterus is tilted or not.

 Impact of an Anteverted Uterus on Pregnancy

 It is known that the forward tilt of the uterus neither affects a woman’s ability to get pregnant nor does it create any problems in delivery (though it has been found that some natural processes that ought to occur inside the uterus get affected).
 Therefore, it is highly recommended to consult a gynaecologist even if there are no severe complications.

-Also, there are certain rare cases where a pregnant woman may develop pregnancy problems such as uterine fibroids, uterus polyps, ovarian cysts or even fibroid tumours because of an anteverted uterus.
-And, this is the very reason that expert consultation is required when in the initial stages of pregnancy.
+Also, there are certain rare cases where a pregnant woman may develop problems such as uterine fibroids, uterus polyps, ovarian cysts or even fibroid tumours because of an anteverted uterus.
+And this is why expert consultation is required in the initial stages of pregnancy.

 Treatment Options for an Anteverted Uterus